hydra-genetics/mitochondrial/README.md

 ## :speech_balloon: Introduction

-The module consists of alignment  ....
+The module consists of rules to call mitochondrial variants from `.bam` files.
+Mitochondorial SNV and Indels are called using mutect2 following the GATK Best Practice Workflow for mitochondrial short variants.

 ## :heavy_exclamation_mark: Dependencies